seanrussell/salesforce-profile-modifier/README.md

 -----------------------------------------------------------------------------------------------------------

-### For more information on the SFDX CLI plugin that this extension wraps, please see:
+### For more information on the SFDX CLI plugin that this extension makes use of, please see:

 * [Profile Modifier Plugin](https://github.com/seanrussell/profile-modifier-plugin)